 Skip to main content

-Illustration of the ion trap used by the ISOLDE team to measure the electron affinity of chlorine.
+3 people stand in front of a scientific poster Illustration of the ion trap used by the ISOLDE team to measure the electron affinity of chlorine.
 In the trap, chlorine anions are reflected back and forth between two electrostatic ion mirrors, allowing the laser beam (pink) to probe the anions for much longer than in conventional measurements.
 The laser frequency is tuned to find the exact photon energy above which the extra electron (small white circle) is removed from the anion.
+The superconducting ECR ion source VENUS is pictured with an AI-generated, cartoon, eight-armed computer that appears to be making adjustments to the source.
+Arms missing hands and the fact that the existing hands are all doing things not useful to source operation inspire questions of AI/ML’s readiness for either quality image generation or ion source operation.
 Image depicting elements on playing cards overlayed over a representation of the periodic table.
 Two people in safety glasses hold glass beakers containing ball-and-stick models of nobelium molecules.
 They are surrounded by lab equipment that includes wires, foil-wrapped cables, metal apparatuses, and a computer screen showing data.
 Images of molecules are projected on the ceiling panels.
 A person adjusts a setting at a console with multiple panels of knobs, switches, and screens.